equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ```

 ## Deleting an existing job

-The job-scheduler keeps the 10 latest completed jobs.
-The oldest jobs exceeding this limit is automatically deleted.
-Jobs with status `Failed` will never be delete by the job-scheduler and must be deleted manually by calling `DELETE /api/v1/jobs/{jobName}`.

-The job list in the example above contains one job with status `Failed`.
+The job list in the example above has a job named `compute-20210407105556-rkwaibwe`.
 To delete it, send a `DELETE` request to `http://compute:8000/api/v1/jobs/compute-20210407105556-rkwaibwe`.
 A successful deletion will respond with
 ```json
 {
   "status": "Success",